-The Outliner is a list that organizes data in the blend-file. i.e. the scene data and also the User Preferences.
+The Outliner is a list that organizes data in the blend-file, i.e. the scene data, Video Sequencer data, or anything that gets stored in a blend-file.
+The Outliner can be used to:

 - View the data in the scene.